 Verifying Performance and Durability

-Historically, the higher the recycled content of a plastic product, the lower the durability and tear resistance.
+Historically, the thinner the liner or the higher the recycled content of a plastic product, the lower the durability and tear resistance.
 For households, cafeterias, daycares, and any building with food or liquid waste, the reliable strength and tear resistance of a garbage bag is critical for safety and cleanliness.
-As a certification body, Green Seal will play a critical role by verifying that garbage bags made from recycled content can demonstrate effective performance including puncture resistance and ability to hold heavy loads without tearing.
+As a certification body, Green Seal will play a critical role by verifying that garbage bags made with less virgin plastic can demonstrate effective performance including puncture resistance and ability to hold heavy loads without tearing.